 El Sistema • Teresa Carreño Youth Orchestra

-PYOTR I. TCHAIKOVSKY • Romeo and Juliet, Fantasy for orchestra in form of an overture after Shakespeare
+PYOTR I. TCHAIKOVSKY • Romeo and Juliet, Overture-Fantasy for orchestra after Shakespeare

 HECTOR BERLIOZ • Roméo et Juliette, Symphonie dramatique, Op.
 17 (extracts)